Sitecore/Sitecore.Pathfinder/README.md

 * [04 - Html Templates](https://www.youtube.com/watch?v=9aTGhW6ErYM)
 * [05 - Code Generation, Visual Studio and Grunt](http://youtu.be/ZM3ve1WhwwQ)

+Then download [Sitecore Pathfinder](Sitecore.Pathfinder.zip) to try it out.

 # Introduction
 Sitecore Pathfinder is a toolchain for Sitecore, that allows developers to use their favorite tools in a familiar fashion to develop Sitecore websites.